iamawatermelo/landtable/docs/concepts.md

 ![Diagram explaining an example defense in depth strategy for Landtable](./defense-in-depth.png)

-### Schema migration strategies
+### Database strategies

-A schema migration strategy tells Landtable what to do when you've changed something about a table.
+Database strategies manage database tables and Landtable tables on your behalf.

-For example, a schema migration strategy would tell Landtable how to delete a Postgres database column when you delete a field in a table.
+For example, a database strategy would tell Landtable how to delete a Postgres database column when you delete a field in a table.